-You should receive royalty statements on a schedule that was determined in your contract, but if you haven't received yours or want to know about your book prior to the first statement, contact the royalties department at firstname.lastname@example.org.
+You should receive royalty statements on a schedule that was determined in your contract, but if you haven't received yours or want to know about your book prior to the first statement, contact the UK royalties department at firstname.lastname@example.org and the US royalties department at email@example.com.
 You can also get in touch with your Editor or his/her Editorial Assistant and they can help you.

 Yes!
 Our rights and translation team closely evaluates the sales and geographic reach of our published books to identify translation opportunities, and we have translated books in 40 languages that sell throughout the world.